 This review was a targeted evidence update aimed at addressing the interval evidence on key evidence gaps identified in the 2016 USPSTF recommendation on Screening for COPD.
 As such, this review only updated a subset of the key questions previously addressed.
 This targeted evidence update did not address the screening yield or screening accuracy of various screening or active case-finding approaches.
 Nonetheless, it is clear from non-comparative and comparative studies that a variety of organized screening approaches in persons at risk for COPD (e.g., risk algorithms, pre-screening questionnaires, handheld devices) can identify yet undiagnosed COPD and more undiagnosed COPD than opportunistic case finding.
 Likewise, we did not evaluate the screening harms represented by the diagnostic inaccuracy for various screening approaches (i.e., false negatives and false positives).
+Populations at very high risk for COPD, in whom surveillance for COPD is generally recommended (e.g., persons with alpha-1 antitrypsin deficiency and workers with known occupational exposures) were not included in this review and therefore the findings do not apply to the use of periodic spirometry in occupational settings or specialty care.

 Given the absence of direct evidence that screening or active case finding for COPD improves COPD morbidity, mortality, or patient HRQoL, this review focuses on the benefits and harms of treatment in screen-detected populations.
 Because we found limited intervention trials in these populations, we also included trials that were conducted, or reported subgroup analyses, in persons with mild to moderate COPD or who were minimally symptomatic (based on GOLD criteria).
 Trials or analyses conducted in populations following an acute COPD exacerbation were also excluded.
 We acknowledge that persons with more severe airflow obstruction or with greater symptom burden are identified with screening or active case-finding; and that severity of airflow obstruction does not necessarily correlate with symptom burden.
 This population focus necessarily restricted the number of treatment studies included, which resulted in the lack or under-representation of certain types of therapies (e.g., combination inhaled therapies, antiinflammatory therapies, pulmonary rehabilitation).
 Although we included pulmonary rehabilitation trials aimed at persons with mild to moderate COPD or who were minimally symptomatic, the vast majority of trials evaluating pulmonary rehabilitation are not in these populations.
-Pulmonary rehabilitation, in general, has been demonstrated to improve exercise capacity, dyspnea, and quality of life in persons with COPD.^{115, 116} Furthermore, there is evidence to suggest that pulmonary rehabilitation can result in improvement in these outcomes independent of baseline disease burden, such that persons with mild or moderate COPD may benefit similarly to those with more severe airflow obstruction.117-119 This population focus also restricted the number of studies addressing harms, as most of the observational studies addressing harms of pharmacologic therapies did not report disease or symptom severity.
-We also a priori excluded other intervention types that may have been studied in relevant populations (e.g., acupuncture, neuromuscular electrostimulation, Tai Chi or other active mind-body movement therapies, focused upper limb exercise training).
+Pulmonary rehabilitation, in general, has been demonstrated to improve exercise capacity, dyspnea, and quality of life in persons with COPD.
+Furthermore, there is evidence to suggest that pulmonary rehabilitation can result in improvement in these outcomes independent of baseline disease burden, such that persons with mild or moderate COPD may benefit similarly to those with more severe airflow obstruction.118-120 This population focus also restricted the number of studies addressing harms, as most of the observational studies addressing harms of pharmacologic therapies did not report disease or symptom severity.
+We also a priori excluded other intervention types that may have been studied in relevant populations (e.g., acupuncture, neuromuscular electrostimulation, Tai Chi or other active mindbody movement therapies, focused upper limb exercise training).

 Our targeted update, as well as the prior review to support the 2016 USPSTF recommendation, focused on the impact of screening and treatment on a priori defined health outcomes.
 We did not include physiologic changes in FEV1 as an outcome.
-Currently both GOLD and the American Thoracic Society state that there is not conclusive evidence that pharmacotherapy modifies the long-term decline in lung function.^{120, 121} However, placebo controlled trials of pharmacologic therapies have demonstrated that LAMA (tiotropium), LABA (salmeterol, vilanterol) and ICS (fluticasone, budesonide) can reduce the decline of FEV1 by about 5mL/year in trials reporting follow-up from 40 to 60 months.122
+Currently both GOLD and the American Thoracic Society state that there is not conclusive evidence that pharmacotherapy modifies the long-term decline in lung function However, placebo controlled trials of pharmacologic therapies have demonstrated that LAMA (tiotropium), LABA (salmeterol, vilanterol) and ICS (fluticasone, budesonide) can reduce the decline of FEV1 by about 5mL/year in trials reporting follow-up from 40 to 60 months.